Mathics3/mathics-development-guide/docs/extending/developing-code/evaluation loop.md

 All the front-ends (django, mathicsscript, mathics, MathicsSession) build a `Definitions` object, and an `Evaluation` object, that has the `Definitions` as a property.
-Then, when an input text is received, it is parsed by the Mathics Parser and passed to the `evaluate` method of the `Evaluation` object.
+Then, when an input text is received, it is parsed by the Mathics3 Parser and passed to the `evaluate` method of the `Evaluation` object.
 This method produces a `Result` object, containing:
 * `out`:  a python list containing all the messages and printed strings produced during the evaluation